A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational

 8. Writing Coach

 Because so many people graduate from high school and college without the necessary writing skills, the business community has come to recognize the need for writing coaches.
 As a writing coach, you can help reverse society's downward trend in grammar and punctuation.

-Helping students and business clients develop necessary writing skills are a lot like tutoring as one-on-one with Skype, FaceTime, or Zoom.
+Helping students and business clients develop necessary writing skills is a lot like tutoring as one-on-one with Skype, FaceTime, or Zoom.
 It may work better as a part-time job or a freelance job for any tutor.
 You can find new clients via the Internet or word of mouth.

 9. Online Adjunct Teacher